If your business does anything online at all, chances are good you’ve had to build a sales page for a product or service.

 The truth is, if you’re not creating sales pages on a regular basis, they’re not easy to put together.

-Oh sure, if you’re using Premise — the WordPress landing page software I use here on Big Brand System (affiliate link) — it’s not difficult to build your sales page physically.
+Oh sure, if you’re using a landing page builder it’s not difficult to build your sales page physically.

 But what should you say?
 And how should you say it?

 Most importantly, how can you tell people that your product or service is amazing without coming off as slimy, pushy, or desperate?

 An effective sales page is like a master salesperson

 Your sales page needs to do the same things that any decent salesperson would do in a face-to-face interaction.

 Establish the need for your product or service

 Just like a salesperson opens a conversation by identifying your needs, your sales page should do the same with your prospects.
 Help them recognize their own challenges, so they become more open to hearing about how your offer will meet their needs.

 Effective salespeople find ways to connect with you, and highlight your common interests.
 This builds rapport and trust (see next point).